csev/tsugi-sakai/README.md

           <outputDirectory>/Users/csev/dev/sakai-scripts/apache-tomcat-8.0.23</outputDirectory>
         </configuration>
       </plugin>
+I wish there were a cleaner way to do this on the following mvn command, that would be preferable.

 To compile tsugi-java-servlet and deploy into the running Sakai:

     mvn clean install war:war

-Start Sakai.
+Start your sakai instance

 To navigate to the app go to:

     http://localhost:8080/tsugi-java-servlet

-If you get 500 error that says:
+Don't be surprised - all you get is a 500 error that says:

     The Sakai implementation of the Tsugi APIs are not fully implemented

-You did it all correctly.
+Since the implementation is empty - this is the expected outcome.